 February, March, April, May, June, September, October, November and December.

-Gokyo chola pass trek is usually, 14 days itinerary compared to most walks in this region leading up to the glacier lakes.
+14 days trip to Gokyo lakes combine to Everest base camp passing over chola is usually, 14 days itinerary compared to most walks in this region leading up to the Khumbu glacier.
 The particular route is designed for globe trotters who wish to hike to the gokyo ridge and Kalapatthar crossing over chola pass but are restricted time-wise.
-For travelers who wish to reach the gokyo valley and Everest base camp crossing over chola pass in a more relaxed manner can try this itinerary however if this itinerary is not fit you than send us inquiry for tailor made itinerary.Day 01: Arrived at Kathmandu valley
+For travelers who wish to reach the Gokyo valley and Everest base camp crossing over Chola pass in a more relaxed manner can try this itinerary however if this itinerary is not fit you than send us an inquiry for tailor-made itinerary.Day 01: Arrived at Kathmandu valley

 Upon arrival in Kathmandu, Tribhuwan International Airport, we will receive you with private vehicle and transfer to hotel in Kathmandu within B/B plan.
-Our representative will gives you briefing about Gokyo chola pass trekking.Day 02: World heritage site of Kathmandu valley sightseeing.
+Our representative will give you a briefing about Gokyo Chola pass trek.Day 02: World heritage site of Kathmandu valley sightseeing.

 After breakfast the day will start to our guided trip to cultural world heritage sites in Kathmandu valley; including visits to the pilgrimage sites of Hindus Pashupatinath temple, the world biggest Bouddhanath Stupa, visit Swoyambhunath Stupa also known as monkey temple and historical Kathmandu Durbar Square with temple, unique architectures and Kumari (living goddess) in central Kathmandu.
 Evening pre-trip discussion and introduce with our fellow trekking staff for your adventure trip.Day 03: Fly to Lukla (2886m/9,437 ft).
 Trek to Bengkar (2698m /8,822 ft.), 5 hours